Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The rotator cuff is a team of muscles and connecting tendons in the shoulder.
 It attaches your upper arm to your shoulder blade.
 Your rotator cuff helps you reach, throw, push, pull, and lift.
-Without it, your shoulder cannot do its job.
+Without it, your shoulder can't do its job properly.

 A healthy rotator cuff gives your shoulder flexibility and control.
 The rotator cuff holds your upper arm bone (humerus) in your shoulder socket (glenoid).
 It also helps move the shoulder.

 Pain and weakness told you that something was wrong with your shoulder.
 Now you know it’s a rotator cuff problem.
 Rotator cuff tendons can become damaged or inflamed.
 This is called tendonitis.
 Possible causes include: